s-kust/python-backtesting-template/README.md

 # Local Data Caching with Excel Files

 The system saves local copies of data in Excel files.
-It stores “raw” data and also data with added derivative columns and features.
+It stores “raw” data and also data with added *derived columns* and *features*.

 Template for naming a file with raw data: `single_raw_TICKER.xlsx`.
 Template for naming a file with data and added columns: `single_with_features_TICKER.xlsx`.